-(a) Rejection of Award and Request for Trial.
+- (a) Rejection of Award and Request for Trial.
 Within 30 days after the filing of an award with the clerk of the court, and upon payment to the clerk of the court of the sum of \$200 for awards of \$30,000 or less or \$500 for awards greater than \$30,000, any party who was present at the arbitration hearing, either in person or by counsel, may file with the clerk a written notice of rejection of the award and request to proceed to trial, together with a certificate of service of such notice on all other parties.
 The filing of a single rejection shall be sufficient to enable all parties except a party who has been debarred from rejecting the award to proceed to trial on all issues of the case without the necessity of each party filing a separate rejection.
 The filing of a notice of rejection shall not be effective as to any party who is debarred from rejecting an award.
+For the purposes of this paragraph, being present encompasses appearing in person, by counsel, or remotely, including by telephone or video conference. - (b) Arbitrator May Not Testify.
+An arbitrator may not be called to testify as to what transpired before the arbitrators and no reference to the fact of the conduct of the arbitration hearing may be made at trial.

-- (b) Arbitrator May Not Testify.
-An arbitrator may not be called to testify as to what transpired before the arbitrators and no reference to the fact of the conduct of the arbitration hearing may be made at trial. - (c) Waiver of Costs.
+(c) Waiver of Costs.
 Upon application of a poor person, pursuant to Rule 298, herein, the sum required to be paid as costs upon rejection of the award may be waived by the court.

-Adopted May 20, 1987, effective June 1, 1987; amended April 7, 1993, effective June 1, 1993; amended December 3, 1996, effective January 1, 1997.
+Adopted May 20, 1987, effective June 1, 1987; amended April 7, 1993, effective June 1, 1993; amended December 3, 1996, effective January 1, 1997, amended Sept.
+29, 2021, eff.
+Oct.
+1, 2021.